complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/PasswordSpray/PasswordSpray.md

 ![](attachments/Clipboard_2020-06-16-10-26-22.png)

-Now, we will need to start PowerShell to run LocalPasswordSpray
+Now, we will need to start PowerShell to run DumpUsers.ps1.
+For simplicity, we will use the script that gets a list of usernames from the windows host.

 C:\Tools> `powershell`

 PS C:\Tools> `Set-ExecutionPolicy Unrestricted`

-PS C:\Tools> `Import-Module .\LocalPasswordSpray.ps1`
+PS C:\Tools> `.\DumpUsers.ps1`

 It should look like this: